ShivamPatel17/dotfiles/README.md

 ## TODO

-- still need to figure out what all the dendencies are.
-For now, I'll throw them into a list here as I see fit and long term I'd like to have a script that installs all dependies in one full sweep
+- still need to figure out what all the dependencies are.
+For now, I'll throw them into a list here as I see fit and long term I'd like to have a script that installs all dependencies in one full sweep